ModelValidationProgram/EasternOysterEnvData/2022_SiteEnvironmentData/20240924_MGE_meetingnotes.md

 - 3_years_data total

 OR

-long-term low resolution
+- long-term low resolution
-short-term high resolution with captured seasonality
+- short-term high resolution with captured seasonality

-## Sites in common between the two studies that pass QC where we are using the same data
+## Sites in common between the two studies that pass QC where we are using the same data from seascape samples - check to make sure our data is the same for the sites that we have in common
-- NH1
+- NH1, passes check
-- ME2
+- ME2, passes check
-- FL3
+- FL3, passes check
-- LA4
+- LA4, passes check
-- TX2
+- TX2, passes check

+## Sites in common that are borderline QC
+- VA2: doesn't pass QC based on 6 months of seasonal data, we don't have any data outside of May - October and don't see range in low temps that we might expect

+## Conclusions
+- We have the same data for the sites listed above and the selection line data passed QC
+- Nicole + Madelin ewill run analyses with VA2 for now, we can check in to see how that site looks and if it's wonky we may have to remove it